Questions and answers for residents of the Autumn Glen townhome community.

 No. Since AG streets are public roadways, the Clay County Sheriff Department (CCSO) is responsible for enforcement and ticketing.
 Visit the parking page to review the parking map and learn more about street parking in AG.

 No. Vehicles that advertise a good or service are not allowed to be parked over night in Autumn Glen or in Fleming Island Plantation.
 Refer to Article XI - Section 18 in the CC&Rs - Boats, boat trailers, OHV, PWC, campers, mobile homes, motor-homes, or trailers are also prevented from parking in the community.
+Read what the Fleming Island Plantation website says about commercial vehicles.

 The answer depends on where the leak originates from.
 If you have an interior plumbing leak, contact a licensed plumber.
 Know that owners are responsible for the interior maintenance and upkeep of their property.
 If you have an exterior irrigation leak, please use the web form to contact the property manager during business hours or call the hotline number at (904) 940-6044 after hours.
 If you feel that you have a roof leak, please use the web form to contact the property manager about a roof inspection.
 Remember, owners must insure their dwelling at the highest insurable value.
 Review the insurance page and see Article XI - Section 7 of the CC&Rs for more details.